railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_import.rst

 * follow the development of the different steps.

-Linked locations in Open ERP enable this all to be managed rather elegantly.
+Linked locations in OpenERP enable you to manage all this rather elegantly.
 You can use a structure like this:

 * Suppliers